cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 This is a collection of notes and exercises on the topics covered in [COMP 364](www.cs.mcgill.ca/~cgonza11/COMP_364).
 The material here is by no means exhaustive and is simply meant as a reference and study aide.
 I will try my best to keep these notes up to date with the material as we cover it.
 Please feel free to leave comments at the bottom if anything is unclear.

+> There is nothing to writing.
+All you do is sit down at a typewriter and bleed.
+(Ernest Hemingway)

 ## Data Types, Names, and Objects

 [reference](https://docs.python.org/3/reference/datamodel.html)